riclolsen/cv/index-en.md

 ### Areas of Expertise

-My focus is on developing more effective systems for substation operation, involving Situational Awareness, Control Center, Substation 4.0, horizontal integration of IT/OT systems, corporate digital transformation, and new architectures for SCADA systems.
+My focus is on developing more effective systems for substation operation, involving Situational Awareness, Control Center, Substation 4.0, horizontal integration of IT/OT systems, corporate digital transformation, cybersecurity, and new architectures for SCADA systems.

 ## Qualifications